NATURE WILL SURVIVE - PART 1. A CERTIFIABLE SPECIES

 By the end of the nineteenth century, physicists had little doubt left that mass and energy were interchangeable, and at the start of the twentieth century Einstein cemented this relationship with his pithy equation E=MC2.
 One wonders how famous this equation would be if C was not such a large number.
 Certainly, the world would be a much safer place.
 Sadly, for our planet, C is very large and C square is enormous.
 It is not rocket science to realize that if we could convert even a little M into E, we would get a very big bang.
 Given our perpetual hunt for more effective ways to kill each other, the search was on for a chemical reaction that would lose a little M.

 Late in 1938 while bombarding Uranium with neutrons German physicists (Otto Hahn and Fritz Strassman) were surprised to find Barium amidst the Uranium.
 Those were innocent days, and there was a free exchange of information between scientists, and this finding came to the attention of Lise Meitner.
 Ms. Meitner was a German scientist who had fled Hitler’s Germany because there were traces of Jewishness in her ancestry.
 She and her cousin Otto Frisch – a fellow scientist – deduced what had happened.
 Uranium atoms had split into two smaller atoms, one of which was Barium, and the resulting mass was less than that of the original Uranium atom.
-She even calculated how much energy was released by this process.
+She called this process ‘fission,’ and even calculated how much energy was released.
 It was now inevitable.
 Germany, Great Britain and the USA started a race to exploit this reaction and make a bomb.

 The Race